center-for-threat-informed-defense/attack_to_veris/docs/methodology.rst

 This original Center ATT&CK Integration into VERIS mapping project took enumeration values in VERIS and mapped them to ATT&CK Enterprise Techniques.
 The resultant mappings could be used to either take a VERIS enumeration value and come up with a list of ATT&CK techniques and sub-techniques, or to take an ATT&CK technique or sub-technique and come up with a list of VERIS enumeration values.

-**This VERIS II project continues the work of the original integration project by updating and expanding the mapping and translation layer between VERIS and ATT&CK to enhance the community’s ability to pivot from VERIS to ATT&CK Techniques related to a particular incident.
-In addition, the creation of expanded mapping and usage documentation to provide updated use cases and new scenario examples further demonstrate how the integration or VERIS and ATT&CK translation can support describing and communicating information about security incidents.​**
+This VERIS II project continues the work of the original integration project by updating and expanding the mapping and translation layer between VERIS and ATT&CK to enhance the community's ability to pivot from VERIS to ATT&CK Techniques related to a particular incident.
+In addition, the creation of expanded mapping and usage documentation to provide updated use cases and new scenario examples further demonstrate how the integration or VERIS and ATT&CK translation can support describing and communicating information about security incidents.

 The comprehensive mapping plan used for updating and expanding the original translation between VERIS and ATT&CK includes: